 Some academics have personal websites.
 Others don’t.
 And opinions on whether personal academic websites are necessary or not differ widely.
-Therefore, many PhD students are unsure about whether they should create one or not.
+Therefore, many PhD students and postdoctoral researchers are unsure about whether they should create one or not.
 They may also doubt whether they have anything important to share.
 However, personal academic websites can be valuable, especially for early career scholars.

 What is a personal academic website?

 Personal academic websites are websites set up by academics to showcase their research and work experiences.